InfuseAI/ArtiVC/docs/content/en/posts/initial-release.md

 ---
-title: The first poost
+title: The first post
 type: posts
 date: 2022-03-15
 ---

-This is the first postof the ArtiVC doc site
+Welcome th the ArtiVC document site.
+The site is built by excellent project [hugo](https://gohugo.io/) and the beautiful theme by [geekdocs](https://geekdocs.de/)